nychealth/coronavirus-data/README.md

 - Hospitalizations are by date of admission
 - Deaths are by date of death

-Because of delays in reporting, the most recent three to five days of data may be incomplete.
+Because of delays in reporting, the most recent data may be incomplete.
 Data shown currently will be updated in the future as new cases, hospitalizations, and deaths are reported.

 ### boro.csv